How to Play Classical Guitar Rest Stroke (Apoyando)

 How To Play Apoyando on Classical Guitar

 To play the classical guitar rest stroke (apoyando), execute the stroke by pushing the string diagonally toward the soundboard.
 Your finger will now rest on the adjacent string.
 This emphasizes the note for a fuller tone.
-Avoid collapsing knuckles, excessive hand tension, and inconsistent finger placement.
+Avoid collapsing knuckles, excessive hand tension, and inconsistent finger placement with this classical guitar technique.

 Practice scales using apoyando to improve tone production, and incorporate a metronome for timing and precision.
 Start at a slower tempo, gradually increasing speed while maintaining proper form.
 Apply rest stroke to bass notes in classical pieces for enhanced resonance.
 Master this technique to discover the powerful, melodic sounds of classical guitar.